Honestly, How Important is Money to You?

 Do What You Like

-The most important thing for you to consider is that you have to do what makes you happy above all else.
+When it comes to making a living, the most important thing for you to consider is that you have to do what makes you happy above all else.

 What kind of profession is most rewarding to you?